-The new catalogs are obtained with well-tested algorithms and techniques, largely building upon previous releases of our group \citep[][respectively M22 and P23 hereafter]{Merlin2022,Paris2023}, but with substantial improvements, that we describe in Section~\ref{sec:meth}.
+The new catalogues are obtained with well-tested algorithms and techniques, largely building upon previous releases of our group \citep[][respectively M22 and P23 hereafter]{Merlin2022,Paris2023}, but with substantial improvements, which we describe in Sect.~\ref{sec:meth}.
 Up-to-date data and calibration files have been used whenever available (detailed information is provided).
-We also estimated photometric redshift, which we obtained using the \textsc{zphot} SED-fitting software, first described in \citet{Fontana2000}, and \textsc{EAzY} \citep{Brammer2008} exploiting three different sets of templates.
-Predictably, we find that while for high signal-to-noise (SNR) the four runs typically yield estimates in reasonable agreement, faint objects are less well constrained, often resulting in divergent fits.
-Finally, we validate our results comparing them to the literature.
-We find substantial agreement with other photometric catalogs, and good statistics checking the photo-$z$'s against spectroscopic data.
+We also estimated photometric redshifts, which we obtained using the SED-fitting software packages \textsc{zphot}, first described in \citet{Fontana2000}, and \textsc{EAzY} \citep{Brammer2008}, for which we used three different sets of templates.
+Predictably, comparing the results from these four runs we find that they typically are in good agreement for high signal-to-noise (S/N) sources, while faint objects are less well constrained, often resulting in divergent fits.
+Finally, we validated our results comparing them to the literature.
+We find substantial agreement with other photometric catalogues and good statistics when checking the photo-$z$ results against the spectroscopic data.

-The paper is organized as follows.
+The paper is organised as follows.
 In Sect. \ref{sec:data} we describe the dataset.
-In Sect. \ref{sec:meth} we summarise the adopted techniques, referencing previous publications when useful, and highlighting the differences with previous works.
-In Sect. \ref{sec:valid} we discuss the validation of our new catalogs against published data, considering direct comparisons of colors.
-In Sect. \ref{photoz} we discuss photometric redshifts.
-In Sect. \ref{sec:concl} we make some final remarks and conclusions.
-The catalog format is described in Appendix \ref{format}.
-We use AB magnitudes \citep{Oke83} and we assume a $\Lambda$CDM cosmology ($H_0=70$ km/s/Mpc, $\Omega_m=0.27$ and $\Omega_{\Lambda}=0.73$).
-The catalogs are publicly available on the \textsc{Astrodeep} website (\texttt{https://astrodeep.eu}).
+In Sect. \ref{sec:meth} we summarise the adopted techniques, referencing previous publications when useful and highlighting the differences with previous works.
+In Sect. \ref{sec:valid} we discuss the validation of our new catalogues against published data, considering direct comparisons of colours.
+In Sect. \ref{photoz}, we discuss the photometric redshifts.
+In Sect. \ref{sec:concl}, we make some final remarks and conclusions.
+The catalogue format is described in Appendix A (available on Zenodo; see Sect. \ref{dataav}).
+We use AB magnitudes \citep{Oke83} and we assume an $\Lambda$CDM cosmology ($H_0=70$ km/s/Mpc, $\Omega_m=0.27,$ and $\Omega_{\Lambda}=0.73$).